Five Safe Exercises for Herniated Disk Back Pain

 Generally, the first symptom of a herniated disk is lower back pain.
 Although it may go away after a short duration, usually other symptoms manifest such as numbness and tingling in the limbs, numbness and weakness in the lower body is also common.
 It may travel to your feet, knees or ankles.

 Gentle exercise is the best way to combat pain, improve your day-to-day life, and increase muscle performance.
 In addition to the exercises below, walking and swimming are also excellent options to build up your activity level after experiencing herniated disk pain.
+In severe cases, herniated disks can affect bowel or bladder control, urging immediate medical consultation.

 1. Spinal Decompression